 For example, imagine you set the rolling period to 17 weeks, and the maximum average for weekly hours worked to 48 hours.
 If a worker averaged 48 hours for 16 weeks (some weeks working more than 48, and some weeks less), but then in the 17th week they worked 50 hours, this validation rule would be triggered, since the average would exceed 48 hours.

 You can choose whether particular types of time off, or hours worked against selected activities, are included or excluded from the average hours calculation.
+Including a time off type means days booked with that type are considered normal working days, and are not subtracted from the reference period.
+All time off is used in average work hours calculations.

 Min/Max Activity Durations